scr2022/scr2022.github.io/_invited_speakers/13-kadambi_achuta.md

 title:
 affiliation: UCLA
 link:
-talk_title: Visual Machines: Inventing Cameras that Enable Robots to See the Invisible
+talk_title: "Visual Machines: Inventing Cameras that Enable Robots to See the Invisible"
 category: 2
 ---